mantidproject/mantid/Code/Mantid/docs/source/algorithms/Rebin-v1.rst

   bckgrdSum  = SumSpectra(background ,0,nHist);
   removedBkgSum = SumSpectra(fr ,0,nHist);

-The results of executing this script on workspace measuring background and the results of the removal are presented on the following picture:
+The results of executing this script on workspace contained measured background and the results of the background removal are presented on the following picture:

 .. image:: /images/BgRemoval.png